newtonproject/newtonproject-org-website-2.0/newton-website/src/content/developers/docs/run-a-node/index.md

 ### Use NewChain

-NewChain's JSON RPC uses HTTP protocol port 8801(8808 for testnet), which you can use in [NewSDK](https://github.com/newtonproject/newchain-sdk-example)
+NewChain's JSON RPC uses HTTP protocol port 8801(8808 for Testnet), which you can use in [NewSDK](https://github.com/newtonproject/newchain-sdk-example)

 ### Operations and maintenance